Valentino Zeichen: Biography

 Zeichen's origins are somewhat obscure, and his year of birth is unclear.
 In German language the word Zeichen means "sign", and it has been suggested that his birth name is Giuseppe Mario Moses, an almost certainly Jewish surname.
 Zeichen, however, denied this claim.

 Born in Fiume, Italy, (now Rijeka, Croatia), the son of an Italian-speaking Istrian gardener, Zeichen moved with his family to Parma as a refugee.
 In 1950 they moved to Rome, where Zeichen lived for the rest of his life, next to the Via Flaminia.

 He began to write poems at the age of 18, influenced by surrealist authors like Breton and Prévert.
 His first work was published in 1969 on the literary review Nuova Corrente.
 Zeichen's first novel, Tana per tutti, was released in 1983.

 Zeichen's poetry has been praised for its ability to quickly hook the reader, and has a subtle humour within it.
-A literary award named after him, the Premio Zeichen, is held every December in Rome.
-Zeichen himself was the only member of the jury.
+A literary award named after him, the Premio Zeichen, was held yearly before he died.